 WSE is rooted in this region and connected to the world

 WSE consists of local, regional, national, and international partners working cooperatively to resolve problems facing the rural West.
 Our members are farmers and ranchers, small business owners, conservationists, sportsmen, retirees, teachers, and more – encompassing the full spectrum of people living in the region.
 Additionally, WSE collaborates with government partners, as well as companies genuinely committed to sustainability.

 WSE advances sustainable choices that preserve the region for the generations to come

 WSE embraces the principles of “sustainability” which recognize our responsibility to future generations and the relationship between human well-being and the health of the natural world.
 It is a journey comprised of individual choices and does not demand perfection in the beginning.
 These choices collectively lead to healthy natural and social systems--systems which can be sustained long into the future.
 Environmental stewardship, economic prosperity and community well-being are pursued as inseparable goals.

 WSE empowers individuals to make sustainable choices every day

 WSE focuses exclusively on voluntary, incentive-based strategies and financially reward landowners for exemplary stewardship by marketing their products to lucrative niche markets.
-We celebrate local food.
-We showcase sustainable goods and services.
-We provide educational workshops for ranchers in sustainable ranch management and chefs in sustainable cuisine.
-We help new residents learn ways to protect the West’s landscape and culture.
-We offer information, options, inspiration and hope.
+We celebrate local food and showcase sustainable goods and services while also providing educational workshops for ranchers in sustainable ranch management and chefs in sustainable cuisine.
+We help new residents learn ways to protect the West’s landscape and culture, and offer information, options, inspiration, and hope.

 WSE is committed to a positive focus